cprecioso/parcel-plugin-purgecss/README.md

 ## Usage

-Just install the plugin as a dependency using yarn/npm/pnpm/... and build normally with Parcel.
-There are no configuration options.
+1. Install the plugin as a dependency in your `package.json`.
+2. Create a `purgecss.config.js` file in the root of your module and fill it out with the [options you need from PurgeCSS](https://www.purgecss.com/with-postcss).
+Note that the `content` option is **required**.
+You can also add your options to a `purgecss` key on your `package.json`.
+3. Build normally

+This plugin is only enabled when `minify: true`, which means it won't run on `parcel serve`.

 ## Installation